 If you’re staying in Lambertville Station or Lambertville House, fine dining is just steps away.
 Both on-site restaurants are open daily for lunch, dinner and drinks, with eclectic cuisine to warm you up — you can view their menus here and here.

 Being an easily walkable city, you’ll find even more options on foot.
-For pre-fixe fare, pull up a chair at Brian’s.
-Since it’s a BYOB, you may want to make a quick stop at the nearby (really, it’s less than 300 feet away) Wonderful World of Wines for a bottle of your favorite vino.
+For pre-fixe fare, pull up a chair at Brian’s at the Grille.
+Since it’s a BYOB, you may want to make a quick stop at the nearby (really, it’s a five-minute stroll away) Wonderful World of Wines for a bottle of your favorite vino.

 Creative takes on comfort food and a welcoming ambiance reign supreme at a trio of tempting taverns — Anton’s at The Swan, The Hawke and Bells Tavern.
 Or embark on a world tour without a passport at El Tule Mexican & Peruvian Restaurant, Local Greek Lambertville, Broadmoor or Tacos Cancun.

-We’ve also rounded up some beloved brunch options for you, including Full Moon Restaurant, Sneddon’s Luncheonette and Under The Moon Café.
+We’ve also rounded up some beloved breakfast and brunch spots for you, including Full Moon Restaurant, Liv & Charlie’s Real Food and Under The Moon Café.
 For a cup of something hot and caffeinated, plus treats on the run, hit up Union Coffee.

-If you’re looking for just the right piece to adorn your home, Lambertville’s antiquing and art galleries are second-to-none!
-We recommend plotting your treasure hunt at Antiques Center at the People’s Store, Golden Nugget Antique Flea Market, A Touch of the Past Antiques, A Mano Galleries at the 5 & 10, Artists’ Gallery, Haas Gallery, Michael Fratrich’s Ten One Gallery, Robin’s Egg Gallery, Jim’s of Lambertville, Highlands Art Gallery and Gallery Piquel.
-You can round out your retail therapy at Castor Jewelry Design, Panoply Books and Foxy Reds or make the leap from fine to performing arts at Music Mountain Theatre.
+If you’re looking for just the right piece to adorn your home, Lambertville’s antiquing and art galleries are second to none!
+We recommend plotting your treasure hunt at Antiques Center at the People’s Store, Golden Nugget Antique Flea Market, A Touch of the Past Antiques, A Mano Galleries at the 5 & 10, Artists’ Gallery, Haas Gallery, Michael Fratrich’s Ten One Gallery and Highlands Art Gallery.
+You can round out your retail therapy at Heart of the Home, Panoply Books and Foxy Reds or make the leap from fine to performing arts at Music Mountain Theatre.

 Finally, you can get your cardio (and sightseeing!) on when you rent bikes from Big Bear Gear to ride along the historic towpath that hugs the Delaware River.
 If there’s snow on the ground, you can opt for cross-country ski or snowshoe rentals instead!

-Before you hit the road for your Lambertville winter getaway, be sure to check with your chosen accommodations and attractions for the latest updates and details.
-Discover ideas for even more escapes when you download our official travel guide or sign-up for our e-newsletter (both are free!).
+Before you hit the road for your Lambertville winter getaway, be sure to check the official websites or social media channels of your chosen accommodations and attractions for the latest updates and details.
+Discover ideas for even more escapes when you download our official travel guide or sign up for our e-newsletter (both are free!).